spolifroni-amd/rocPyDecode/docs/how-to/using-rocPydecode.rst

         print("ERROR: Codec is not supported on this GPU " + cfg.device_name)
         exit()

 Before entering the decoder loop, set the flush mode with ``SetReconfigParams()``.
 Flushing is needed to finalize the decoding process when the video being decoded has frames with different resolutions.
-The flush mode is based on whether or not decoded frames are written to file.
+The flush mode depends on whether decoded frames are written to file.

 From the ``videodecode.py`` example: